lyz-code/blue-book/docs/anonymous_feedback.md

     companies may lead the employee not to trust open-doors policies until they have seen them in practice.

-* *Not know the internal processes of the organization*: As a [Slack study shows](https://slack.com/intl/en-ng/blog/transformation/trust-tools-and-teamwork-what-workers-want), 55 percent of business owners described their organization as very transparent, but only 18 percent of their employees would agree.
+* *Not knowing the internal processes of the organization*: As a [Slack study shows](https://slack.com/intl/en-ng/blog/transformation/trust-tools-and-teamwork-what-workers-want), 55 percent of business owners described their organization as very transparent, but only 18 percent of their employees would agree.